noahehall/multicloud/aws/services/Storage/snow.md

 - shorter duration use cases where you also want the data imported into Amazon S3
 - ship an empty Snowball Edge device to you
 - return the device and your data is uploaded to your Amazon S3 bucket selected during job creation
+- Snow service
+  - Snowball Edge only as a single device.
+Clustering the device is not permitted for import jobs.
+    - storage Optimized without compute
+      - use the device only for transferring data
+    - Storage Optimized with compute and Compute Optimized devices
+      - edge data collection and data processing
+      - ability import the data into Amazon S3 when the device is returned to AWS.
+  - Snowcone
+    - pre-formatted as mostly NFS storage
+    - additional space is available for Amazon EBS volumes to support the onboard Amazon EC2 instances.
+    - DataSync client is not preloaded with import to Amazon S3 jobs.

 #### Export from Amazon S3

 - AWS loads data from your Amazon S3 bucket on the device and ships it to you.
 - copy data from your device to your local storage. then ship the device back
+- Snow Service
+  - Snowball/Snowcone storage optimized without compute
+    - export your data from your chosen Amazon S3 bucket.
+    - only allows for exporting your data to your on-premises storage location

 #### Local compute and storage

 - longer duration edge compute and storage use cases,
+- no data is imported into Amazon S3 when the device is returned to AWS.
 - perform compute and storage workloads on the device without any data transferred into AWS when returned
 - AWS erases all data on the device securely.
+- Snow service
+  - Snowcone
+  - use the preloaded DataSync client to import the data into your AWS storage services.

 ### OpsHub